-Valued for its evergreen, often silvery foliage, lavender cotton is also cherished for its delicate fragrance.
+Valued for its evergreen, most often silvery foliage, lavender cotton is also appreciated for its delicate fragrance.
 This small Mediterranean shrub is both drought and cold-resistant, and undemanding when it comes to soil, thriving in poor, even stony or chalky, but well-drained ground.
-Ideal for dry gardens, lavender cotton (Santolina) is adorned with small cream or yellow pompon-like flowers that are easy to dry.
+Ideal for dry gardens, lavender cotton (Santolina) is covered with small cream or yellow pompom-shaped flowers that are easy to dry.

-An easy-care shrub, lavender cotton has only one requirement: pruning.
-Or rather, prunings, as it's best to trim it regularly throughout the year to maintain its rounded, compact shape.
-Follow all our advice to understand why, when, and how to prune or cut back lavender cotton.
+This low-maintenance bush has only one requirement: pruning.
+Or rather prunings, as it's best to trim it regularly throughout the year to maintain its rounded, compact shape.
+Follow all our advice to understand why, when and how to prune or cut back lavender cotton.

 Essential tools for caring for lavender cotton

-- Hedge shears: useful for trimming the foliage and shaping the plant to maintain a compact form.
-They also allow for cutting back the plant;
+- Hedge shears: useful for trimming the foliage and shaping the plant to maintain a compact habit.
+They're also used for cutting back the plant;

 - Secateurs for removing spent flowers.